Forest Hills Tour 2011

 'The earliest known plans for the development of the area known as Forest Hills are penciled "overlays" superimposed on a site survey done for Harold P. Dygert by John Abner Stuart and completed in December 17, 1927.

-The architect of seventy-five designed homes of the 1930s occupy a contiguous area within Forest Hills was Harold P. Dygert.
+The architect of seventy-five designed homes of the 1930s occupying a contiguous area within Forest Hills was Harold P. Dygert.
 During his lifetime, beginning in the 1920s and through the 1960s, Harold claimed to have designed and built over 600 homes - mostly in the East Rochester area - but also in Brighton, Pittsford and the City of Rochester.

 Approximately 20% of the homes fall into the category of Colonial Revival done in wood, brick and stone.
 Harold Dygert personally did the architectural design work in collaboration with each original resident, which accounts for the one-of-a-kind nature of Forest Hills homes'.
-For more on the History of Forest Hills.
+For more information, go the History of Forest Hills.